 Small Business Rate Relief

-As a result of recent government changes, the level of Small Business Rate Relief has been temporarily increased for eligible ratepayers up to 31 March 2017 as follows
+The level of Small Business Rate Relief for eligible ratepayers up to 31 March 2017 is as follows:

 - Rateable value up to Â£6,000 - no rates payable